 The Poison Path is a branch of esoteric or occult herbalism.

 It combines concepts of animism, shamanism, witchcraft and alchemy.
-It falls under the category of modern traditional witchcraft as practitioners seek to uncover the arcane uses of plants classically associated with Witchcraft.
+It falls under the category of modern traditional witchcraft as practitioners seek to uncover the arcane uses of plants classically associated with the occult and esoteric.
 The Poison Path is a spiritual practice that is about more than the ingestion of entheogens to achieve hallucinatory states, although this is part of the history of the practice the practitioner also seeks a connection with the spirit of the plant through ritual, cultivation and harvest.

 I focus specifically on the plants of Indo-European folk lore and magic when it comes to a practical application, but in study there are many unique plants all over the world that have ritualistic uses based on their physical and spiritual effects.